"Hello. Hotel Attalos. Can I help you?"

 that is slightly ajar and a path that looks like it was an old road, that goes past some ancient buildings.
 As I reach the crest of the hill I see below the ancient city, the foundational walls and streets still visible.
 I suppose I should walk down and try to capture some of the enthusiasm Elias friend had when he walked through the ancient streets, but this is mid-August and it is almost 100 degrees and though there is a nice breeze blowing, the thought of having to climb back up this hill I

 on is enough to have me thinking of alternative plans.
 Anyway Andrea will probably want to see this place sometime so I think I will save my strength for when I really have to do it.

 I had noticed there was a sign for the ferry boat at a crossroads a few miles back so I backtrack.
 I come to a tiny port called Agia Marina.
-There is a small cove with a beach and lots of families swimming in the turquois sea.
+There is a small cove with a beach and lots of families swimming in the turquoise sea.
 Not much of a town really.
-Just some houses and polikatikeas (apartment buildings-you know this word now right?),
+Just some houses and polikatikeas (apartment buildings-you know this word now

 probably built illegally but I guessif you had land this close to Athens on the sea in a remote little hole-in-the -wall port you would do whatever it took to build a house, legal or not.
 There are two ferries, one in the process of loading up and leaving.
 I wouldn't mind sticking around Agia Marina and taking another swim or finding a nice taverna since it is starting to feel like lunchtime to my stomach which has been propelling me on my one early morning spanakopita.
 But then I will have to wait around for